Inland taipan: Distribution and habitat

-The inland taipan inhabits the black soil plains in the semiarid regions where the Queensland and South Australia borders converge.
+The inland taipan occurs on cracking‑clay plains in semiarid regions near the border of Queensland and South Australia.

-In Queensland, the snake has been observed in Channel Country region (e.g., Diamantina National Park, Durrie Station, Morney Plains Station and Astrebla Downs National Park) and in South Australia it has been observed in the Marree-Innamincka NRM District (e.g., Goyder Lagoon Tirari Desert, Sturt Stony Desert, Coongie Lakes, Innamincka Regional Reserve and Oodnadatta).
-An isolated population also occurs near Coober Pedy, South Australia.
+In Queensland, the species has been recorded from the Channel Country bioregion, including Diamantina National Park, Durrie Station, Morney Plains Station and Astrebla Downs National Park.
+In South Australia it has been observed in the Marree–Innamincka NRM district, including Goyder Lagoon, the Tirari Desert, Sturt Stony Desert, Coongie Lakes, Innamincka Regional Reserve and near Oodnadatta.
+An isolated population is also known from near Coober Pedy, South Australia.

-Two old records exist for localities further south-east, i.e., the junction of the Murray and Darling Rivers in northwestern Victoria (1879) and Bourke, New South Wales (1882), but the species has not been observed in either state since then.
+Two historical records exist from further south‑east, at the junction of the Murray and Darling Rivers in north‑western Victoria (1879) and near Bourke, New South Wales (1882), but the species has not been recorded from either state since the late 19th century.

 Conservation status

-Like every Australian snake, the inland taipan is protected by law.

-Conservation status for the snake was assessed for the IUCN Red List for the first time in July 2017, and in 2018, was designated as least concern, stating, "This species is listed as least concern, as it is widespread and overall, it is not considered to be declining.
-Although the impact of potential threats requires further research, these are likely to be localized within the snake's range."

-The inland taipan's conservation status has also been designated by Australian official sources: